 Table of Contents

 American consumers return a lot of products, and those returns cost retailers a lot of money.
-According to Appriss Retail, in 2019, US shoppers returned to the retailer a total of $309 billion in unwanted goods, including $41 billion worth of goods bought online.
+According to the NRF, in 2022, US shoppers returned $816 billion in unwanted goods to the retailer.

-That cost reflects the value of the products themselves but doesn’t include the expenses also incurred in the shipping, sorting, receiving, and repackaging for getting those products back, turned around, and back onto the sales floor or eCommerce product page.
+That cost reflects the products’ value but doesn’t include the expenses incurred in the shipping, sorting, receiving, and repackaging for getting those products back, turned around, and back onto the sales floor or eCommerce product page.

 Also not included in the valuation is the high (and growing) cost of fraudulent returns, which Appriss estimates at $27 billion — a 35% increase over the estimate for 2018!

-- More than half (57%) of respondents stated that managing returns had a negative impact on day-to-day operations.
+- Over half (57%) of respondents stated that managing returns hurt day-to-day operations.

 - Many sellers reported intentionally placing obstacles in the returns process to inhibit the shopper’s opportunity to make a return.